bach-tran-batch-1006/visualization-tool-documentation/README.md

 - 400: Non-integer/Empty ID
 - 404: No visualization found for given ID

-**Response:** Returns list of all the unique categories held by the visualization specified by the ID provided by the user.
+**Response:** Returns list of all the unique [category objects](#Category-Object) held by the visualization specified by the ID provided by the user.
 If the ID is not found, it will return a 404 error and if the user provides an unparsable ID, it will return a 400 error.

 ## `/curriculum`